ARoberts1975/hello-world/README.md

-Hi, I am a starteing-programmer with basic programming knowledge in:
+Hi, I am a starting-programmer with basic programming knowledge in:
   C++
   Visual Basic
   Java